Ladies and gentlemen!! If I may have your attention please! We have our latest craze. Introducing...the fidget spinner!!!

 So how does this relate back to the fidget spinner?
 Well, we are talking about focus and attention.
 Looking at the statistics, the American Psychiatric Association states in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) that 5% of children have ADHD.
 However, other studies in the US have estimated higher rates in community samples.
 Recent surveys of parents show that approximately 11% of children 4-17 years of age (6.4 million) have ever been diagnosed with ADHD as of 2011.
 The percent of children estimated to have ADHD has changed over time and can vary by how it is measured.
 Per these same parent reports, ADHD diagnosis has increased 42% from 2003 when it was 7.8% to 11% in 2011.
 This makes one wonder, have we gotten a lot better at diagnosing ADHD or at misdiagnosing it?

 This blog, the resources, the linked articles, are all intended to facilitate conversation.
 To inform.
 To help you pause and make an educated decision.
 It brings up the old saying, "What is good for the goose is good for the gander".
 We see a lot of this in our society today.
 With the fidget spinner, it is good for everyone...or is it?!

 Now for your viewing pleasure, here is a funny video of the Marshmallow test.
 Enjoy!! :)

 Interested in reading more?
-Here are a couple of CNN article on fidget spinners:
+Here are a couple more articles on fidget spinners: